KratosMultiphysics/Kratos/INSTALL.md

 ## Kratos Dependencies

 ### Kratos Core Dependencies
-  These are the basic dependecies needed to compile the Kratos Core and most of the Kratos applications.
+  These are the basic dependecies needed to compile the *Kratos* Core and most of the *Kratos* applications.
   * Python3-dev
   * C++17 compiler
   * CMake
   * Boost (dependencies are header-only, no compilation of boost libraries required)

-Additionaly, Visual Studio is required to compile in Windows.
+Additionaly, Visual Studio is required to compile in *Windows*.

-- #### Linux installation
+- #### GNU/Linux installation

     The command below will install all the packages needed.